instana/openapi/spec/descriptions/tagWebsiteAnalyze.md

 **group (only for group Endpoints)** It is mandatory to select a tag by which the beacons are grouped for the distinct endpoint call
 * *groupByTag* select a tag by which the beacons are grouped
-  * a full list of available tags can be retrieved from [tags catalogue](#operation/getWebsiteCatalogTags)
+  * a full list of available tags can be retrieved from the [website tag catalog](#operation/getWebsiteCatalogTags)
 * *groupByTagSecondLevelKey* tags of type KEY_VALUE_PAIR need a second parameter e.g for `beacon.meta` you would need provide the label you want to groupBy here.